iosonosempreio/wannabe/README.md

 #Simple examples for the web programming

-A repo full of thing that I don't know where to put.
+A repo full of things that I don't know where to put.

 ##Items
 - Svg and buttons: example of the use of buttons for basically interacting with SVG elements